integrableFluid/iFluidDocumentation/docs/iFluidSolver.md

 ## Constructor

 ### `obj = iFluidSolver(coreObj, Options)`
-Construct an iFluidCore object containing all the information and methods of a TBA of a given model.
+Construct an iFluidSolver object for solving the hydrodynamical propagation equation.
 **Inputs:**

 - `coreObj`: `iFluidCore` object specifying the model and problem at hand.